openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     code=SplxlOBeZQQYbYS6WxSbIA
 ```

-### Authentication Error Response
+### Credential Authorization Error Response

-Authentication Error Response MUST be made as defined in [@!RFC6749].
+Credential Authorization Error Response MUST be made as defined in [@!RFC6749].

-The following is a non-normative example of an unsuccessful token response.
+The following is a non-normative example of an unsuccessful credential authorization response.

 ```json=
 HTTP/1.1 302 Found